numtide/system-manager/README.md

 ## Usage with flakes

+First, create a flake.nix file.
+You can place that anywhere in your file system, conventional places are /etc/nix/flake.nix __or__ /nix/flake.nix
+`sudo touch /etc/nix/flake.nix` / `sudo touch /nix/flake.nix`

 ### Defining the configuration

 A basic Nix flake using System Manager would look something like this:

 ```nix
 {